 In terms of multidimensional child poverty (MDCP), the figures are more concerning.
-According to KDHS 2014 data, 45 percent of children under 18 years were multidimensionally poor, experiencing deprivation in 3 to 6 key areas such as health, nutrition, education, water, sanitation, and housing (KNBS & UNICEF, 2017).
-By 2022, this had increased to 52.5 per cent, with some children facing deprivation in up to 7 dimensions (UNICEF, 2022).
-MDCP rates were significantly higher in rural areas (56%) compared to urban areas (19%) and varied drastically across counties.
-In 2014, Nairobi County had the lowest MDCP rate at 7 percent, while Turkana County had the highest at 85 percent.
-Counties like West Pokot, Wajir, and Tana River experience MDCP levels exceeding 80 percent, highlighting deep inequalities in children's access to essential services.
+According to KDHS 2014 data, 45 per cent of children under 18 years were multidimensionally poor, experiencing deprivation in 3 to 6 key areas such as health, nutrition, education, water, sanitation, and housing (KNBS & UNICEF, 2017).
+By 2022, this had increased to 52.5 per cent, with some children facing deprivation in up to seven dimensions (UNICEF, 2022).
+MDCP rates were significantly higher in rural areas (56 per cent) compared to urban areas (19 per cent) and varied drastically across counties.
+In 2014, Nairobi County had the lowest MDCP rate at 7 per cent, while Turkana County had the highest at 85 per cent.
+Counties like West Pokot, Wajir, and Tana River experience MDCP levels exceeding 80 per cent, highlighting deep inequalities in children's access to essential services.

-At the international level, in 2021, 36.1 percent of Kenyans lived below the $2.15/day poverty line, closely aligning with the Sub-Saharan Africa average of 36.7 per cent in 2019.
-While Kenya’s poverty incidence is lower than most countries in East Africa and the region, it is significantly higher than the average for lower-middle-income countries, which stood at 14 percent in 2021 (World Bank, 2020).
+At the international level, in 2021, 36.1 per cent of Kenyans lived below the $2.15/day poverty line, closely aligning with the Sub-Saharan Africa average of 36.7 per cent in 2019.
+While Kenya’s poverty incidence is lower than most countries in East Africa and the region, it is significantly higher than the average for lower-middle-income countries, which stood at 14 per cent in 2021 (World Bank, 2020).
 Many poor households in Kenya depend on subsistence farming, informal income sources, or external assistance such as cash transfers, contributions from relatives, and drought relief (Kenya Financial Diaries, 2014).
 However, these income sources are often irregular and insufficient, limiting their ability to sustainably lift families out of poverty.
 This reality underscores the urgent need for long-term, structural solutions to improve livelihoods and address poverty in a comprehensive and inclusive manner.

 Inequality trends and spatial disparities

 Kenya has made some progress in reducing inequality over time; however, significant disparities remain, both across regions and among different population groups.
-The Gini coefficient, a widely used measure of income inequality, declined from 47 percent in 2005/06 to 35.8 percent in 2020, indicating a notable improvement.
-However, this trend was disrupted during the COVID-19 pandemic, with the Gini coefficient rising to 38.9 percent in 2021, before slightly falling to 38.4 percent in 2022 (Figure 1.4).
+The Gini coefficient, a widely used measure of income inequality, declined from 47 per cent in 2005/06 to 35.8 per cent in 2020, indicating a notable improvement.
+However, this trend was disrupted during the COVID-19 pandemic, with the Gini coefficient rising to 38.9 per cent in 2021, before slightly falling to 38.4 per cent in 2022 (Figure 1.4).
 While income inequality has shown signs of improvement, asset ownership inequality remains considerably higher.
-For instance, in 2015/16, the Gini coefficient for asset ownership stood at 55 percent, compared to 39.1 percent for income inequality, illustrating deeper disparities in the distribution of wealth (KNBS, 2020).
+For instance, in 2015/16, the Gini coefficient for asset ownership stood at 55 per cent, compared to 39.1 per cent for income inequality, illustrating deeper disparities in the distribution of wealth (KNBS, 2020).